Educational Articles

 -

-Egg yolk peritonitis is commonly diagnosed in laying hens when yolk from a developing egg or an incompletely shelled or ruptured egg is deposited within the body cavity rather than passing normally from the ovary, into the oviduct, and then out of the body as a fully shelled egg.
-The yolk material that is released into the coelomic cavity causes inflammation of the peritoneum and typically the development of fluid within the coelom.
-Affected birds will often stop laying, become less active, have distended abdomens, and have difficulty breathing.
-Veterinarians diagnose egg yolk peritonitis through a combination of physical examination findings, blood testing, and imaging with radiographs or ultrasound.
-Treatment is supportive, with supplemental feeding, anti-inflammatory medication, antibiotics, hormones to prevent further egg laying.
-With more advanced cases, oxygen therapy and fluid drainage from the abdomen may be necessary.
+Egg yolk peritonitis or coelomitis occurs when yolk from a developing egg, an incompletely shelled egg, or a ruptured egg is deposited within the body cavity, referred to as the abdominal coelom.
+The yolk material that is released into the coelomic cavity causes inflammation and fluid within the coelom.
+Affected birds often stop laying, become less active, have distended abdomens, and have difficulty breathing.

 -